 Weight loss has many benefits.
 In many cases it also relates to hypertension and diabetes.
 However, it may also lead to skin and tissues that lack the elasticity to conform to the reduced body size.
 This result can leave a person feeling uncomfortable with how they look and feel physically.

-As a result of weight loss, skin that was extremely stretched is abruptly unsupported and results may include:
+Skin that was extremely stretched is abruptly unsupported after weight loss and results may include:

 - The upper arms may appear loose and droopy.